simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

 <!-- {{TOC}} -->

-This is a reference for the metadata files `metadata/saml20-idp-hosted.php` and `metadata/shib13-idp-hosted.php`.
+This is a reference for the metadata file `metadata/saml20-idp-hosted.php`.
 Both files have the following format:

     <?php